ljazzy51/jaczko_web_dev/In_Class_Notes/09_11_notes.md

     - Loading images from the browser using the img tag
         - The size will automatically load at whatever size it is and while you **can** change it in html you really shouldnt
 - Google developer tools are our friends :) Please use the inspect option on chrome

+## HTML Forms

+- W3 schools is the best for troubleshooting anything dealing with HTML CSS and Javascript
+- Forms require an action, name, target, and method
+    - The method is either get or post
+        - When you use the get method you can see all of the information within the browser querety link so its probably not the best for when the form is collecting things like passwords
+    - You can put anything you want inside the form
+    - Field sets are just groups in like fancy box and basically anything you put in the legend will be the title of the box
+    - You want to name every field inside of your form that way you can grab the input of the set
+    - You can limit the input's character length and add labels with attributes
+    - Lables are important for accessibility and mobility on the site
+    - Everything has a type except for text areas and dropdowns
+    - The name in the form and the for in the label must be the same in order for them to be connected
+    - Text areas
+        - resizable
+        - cols is how many characters wide and rows is how many characters tall
+    - Check boxes allow the user to select more than one value at a time
+    - Radio boxes only allow you to select one value at a time
+    - The text after an input is just simply a label for the user
+    - Selected attribute gives the default answer in a dropdown
+    - Disabled is an attribute that can be used to disable a button and it can be conditional if you want the submit to only be available if the inputs are all filled out